muhkashiff/Extract_transform_load_EDA_Home_credit/README.md

 # Home Credit Default Risk Categorical Data Cleanining Using Machine Learning.

 ## Project Summary
 The purpose of the project is to make accurate predictions for categorical data missing values using machine learning model.
 Data is analysed by segregating data by their types.
 After careful review of each column, Numerical and Categorical data.Prediction is made using Machine Learning model RandomForestClassifier and Accuracy of predictions for each column is determined.
+In the second step, application_train table is cleaned using Un-supervised learning model and their comparative results are presented in the form of bar charts to visualize and determine the difference.
+The time of cleaning is also calculated and gave interest insight into ecomnomy of using the model between unsupervised and supervised.
 # Process Diagram
 ![Alt Text](process_diagram.PNG)
 ## Table of Contents